profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 The Buddha spoke of the contentment and benefit that can come from living in quiet and beautiful places.
 Limiting sense stimuli can assist us on our path to freedom from ignorance.
-However he didn’t mean for us to then take a position against the sensory world.
+However, he didn’t mean for us to then take a position against the sensory world.
 Ajahn Chah often
-said: “If you can’t practice in the city, you can’t practice in the forest”.
-And he’d also say: “If you can’t practice when you are sick, you can’t practice when you are healthy”.
-In other words, everything is practice; including the feeling that we can’t practice with ‘this’.
+said: “If you can’t practise in the city, you can’t practise in the forest.”
+And he’d also say: “If you can’t practise when you are sick, you can’t practise when you are healthy.”
+In other words, everything is practice; including the feeling that we can’t practise with ‘this’.
 It is wisdom that recognises this truth.
 {:.dhp-reflection}